deleayeni/Progressive-DevOps-Course/tutoring/02_Test1_UI_Backend/_overview.md

 ## 🎯 Learning Goals

 - Understand how a frontend and backend communicate through HTTP.
-- Build a simple Go server that can respond to health checks and data requests.
+- Build a simple Go server that can respond to HTTP requests.
 - Use Flutter to send and receive JSON data through HTTP calls.
 - Observe the trade-off: UI restarts no longer lose data, but backend restarts still do.